Z Wave vs Zigbee - Zigbee winner

 These products needed a way to communicate with one another.
 Protocols like Z Wave and Zigbee were invented to handle this communication.

-But as more and more companies got into the space it became clear that there was a big issue for companies and their developers.
+But as more and more companies got into the space, it became clear that there was a big issue for companies and their developers.
 There was no standard in place for all of these products to speak with one another.

-In absence of this standard, companies have had to make a decision about which protocol to use in their products.
+In the absence of this standard, companies have had to make a decision about which protocol to use in their products.
 Some companies have even gone as far as to build two versions of the same product, one using one protocol and the other using a different protocol.
 Hopefully appealing to more consumers by ensuring that their products were compatible.

 smart home protocols 2021